 Leeds is an established powerhouse with a diverse and robust £56bn economy.
 It’s also the second largest Metropolitan District in the UK and the regional capital of Yorkshire and the Humber (2016).

 Your partner / spouse should have an abundance of employment opportunities across many sectors.

 Leeds has the largest manufacturing sector in the UK worth over £7 billion.
 The UK’s second largest centre for financial services with 30 national and international banks.
 The UK’s third largest centre for legal services, with over 180 law firms (2016).
 Along with significant strengths in health and innovation, digital connectivity, higher education, retail and media.

 The city is also continually developing.
 In 2013 the £350 million Leeds Trinity shopping centre and the £60m First Direct arena opened.
-In 2016, the £150m Victoria Gate development featuring John Lewis’ flagship northern store and high end designer and luxury brands will open.
+In 2016, the £150m Victoria Gate development featuring John Lewis’ flagship northern store and high-end designer and luxury brands opened.